Australian Work and Life Index

-The Australian Work and Life Index (AWALI) is a national survey of work–life outcomes amongst working Australians undertaken by the Centre for Work + Life .
-AWALI commenced in 2007 and has been repeated annually until 2010 in partnership with SafeWork SA and the Western Australian Department of Health.
+The Australian Work and Life Index (AWALI) is a national survey of work–life outcomes of working Australians undertaken by the Centre for Work + Life .
+AWALI was launched in 2007 and repeated annually until 2010 in partnership with SafeWork SA and the Western Australian Department of Health.

 AWALI 2012 National Report The Big Squeeze: Work, home and care in 2012

 Work-Life balance in South Australia AWALI 2012 Report

 2010 AWALI Report: How much should we work?
 Working hours, holidays, and working life: the participation challenge.
 Barbara Pocock, Natalie Skinner & Sandra Pisaniello

 2008 AWALI Report: 'Work, life and workplace culture: the Australian work and life index 2008'.Natalie Skinner and Barbara Pocock.
 Full report

 2007 'AWALI Report: Work, Life and Time: The Australian Work and Life Index 2007'.
 Barbara Pocock, Natalie Skinner and Philippa Williams.
 Full Report